BRiLLiANT Book Clubs

-Lindsey McClellan is the Executive Director of Brilliant Book Clubs.
+Lindsay McClellan is the Executive Director of BRiLLiANT Book Clubs.
 She started the first Book Club with only one school and one church and is launching into the rest of Oklahoma City area hoping to turn around the most daunting statistics of education in our nation.
-She hopes our volunteers help show these kids that they are, and can be brilliant!
+She hopes our volunteers help show these kids that they are, and can be BRiLLiANT!

 What is the urgency?